+- 23.1.2.
+The municipality or entity has no reason to believe that such contract was not validly procured; - 23.1.3.
+There are demonstrable discounts or benefits for the municipality or entity to do so; and - 23.1.4.
+That other organ of state and the provider have consented to such procurement in writing.

+24. Acquisition Of Banking Services

 - 24.1.
-The Accounting Officer may procure goods or services under a contract secured by another organ of state, but only if: - 24.1.1.
-The contract has been secured by that other organ of state by means of a competitive bidding process applicable to that organ of the state: - 24.1.2.
-The municipality or entity has no reason to believe that such contract was not validly procured; - 24.1.3.
-There are demonstrable discounts or benefits for the municipality or entity to do so; and - 24.1.4.
-That other organ of state and the provider have consented to such procurement in writing.
+Subject to section 33 of the Act, any contract for the provision of banking services: - 24.1.1.
+Shall be procured through a competitive bidding process; - 24.1.2.
+Shall be consistent with section 7 or 85 of the Act; and - 24.1.3.
+May not be for a period longer than five (5) years at a time. - 24.2.
+The process for procuring a contract for banking services must commence at least nine (9) months before the end of an existing contract. - 24.3.
+The closing date for the submission of bids for banking services may not be less than sixty (60) days from the date on which the advertisement is placed in a newspaper commonly circulating locally. - 24.4.
+Bids shall be restricted to Banks registered in terms of the Banks Act, 94 of 1990.

-25. Acquisition Of Banking Services
+25. Acquisition Of ICT Related Goods Or Services.

 - 25.1.
-Subject to section 33 of the Act, any contract for the provision of banking services: - 25.1.1.
-Shall be procured through a competitive bidding process; - 25.1.2.
-Shall be consistent with section 7 or 85 of the Act; and - 25.1.3.
-May not be for a period longer than five (5) years at a time. - 25.2.
-The process for procuring a contract for banking services must commence at least nine (9) months before the end of an existing contract. - 25.3.
-The closing date for the submission of bids for banking services may not be less than sixty (60) days from the date on which the advertisement is placed in a newspaper commonly circulating locally. - 25.4.
-Bids shall be restricted to Banks registered in terms of the Banks Act, 94 of 1990.
+If the transaction value of ICT related goods or services exceeds R50 million in any financial year, or if the transaction value of a single contract (whether for one or more years) exceeds R50 million, the Accounting Officer must notify the SITA together with the motivation of the ICT needs of SDM. - 25.2.
+If SITA comments on the submission and the SDM disagrees with such comment, the comments and the reasons for rejecting or not following such comments must be submitted to the Council, Provincial and National Treasury, and the Auditor General prior to awarding the bid.

+25.3.
+Notwithstanding the above, the Accounting Officer may request the SITA to assist with the acquisition of ICT related goods or services in which case the parties must enter into written agreement to regulate the services provided by, and the payments to be made to SITA.

-26. Acquisition Of It Related Goods Or Services.
+26. Acquisition Of Goods Necessitating Special Safety Arrangements.

 - 26.1.
-If the transaction value of IT related goods or services exceeds R50 million in any financial year, or if the transaction value of a single contract (whether for one or more years) exceeds R50 million, the Accounting Officer must notify the SITA together with the motivation of the IT needs of SDM. - 26.2.
-If SITA comments on the submission and the SDM disagrees with such comment, the comments and the reasons for rejecting or not following such comments must be submitted to the Council, Provincial and National Treasury, and the Auditor General prior to awarding the bid. - 26.3.
-Notwithstanding the above, the Accounting Officer may request the SITA to assist with the acquisition of IT related goods or services in which case the parties must enter into written agreement to regulate the services provided by, and the payments to be made to SITA.

-27. Acquisition Of Goods Necessitating Special Safety Arrangements.
+Goods, other than water, which necessitate special safety arrangements (for example flammable products, poisons), may not be acquired in excess of immediate requirements unless there is sound financial justification thereof. - 26.2.
+Where the storage of goods other than water in bulk is justified, the Accounting Officer may authorise such storage and the decision must be based on sound reason including the total cost of ownership and cost advantages for the SDM.

+27. Proudly South African Campaign

 - 27.1.
-Goods, other than water, which necessitate special safety arrangements (for example flammable products, poisons), may not be acquired in excess of immediate requirements unless there is sound financial justification thereof. - 27.2.
-Where the storage of goods other than water in bulk is justified, the Accounting Officer may authorise such storage and the decision must be based on sound reason including the total cost of ownership and cost advantages for the SDM.

-28. Proudly South African Campaign
+The SDM supports the Proudly South African Campaign and all things being equal, preference is given to procuring local goods and services from: - 27.1.1.
+Firstly suppliers and businesses within the District; - 27.1.2.
+Secondly suppliers and businesses within the relevant province; and - 27.1.3.
+Thirdly suppliers and businesses within the Republic.

+28. Appointment Of Consultants

 - 28.1.
-The SDM supports the Proudly South African Campaign and all things being equal, preference is given to procuring local goods and services from: - 28.1.1.
-Firstly suppliers and businesses within the District; - 28.1.2.
-Secondly suppliers and businesses within the relevant province; and - 28.1.3.
-Thirdly suppliers and businesses within the Republic.

-29. Appointment Of Consultants

-- 29.1.
-The AO may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurement is made. - 29.2.
-Consultancy services must be procured through competitive bidding process if: - 29.2.1.
-The value of the contract exceeds R200 000 (VAT included); or - 29.2.2.
+The AO may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurement is made. - 28.2.
+Consultancy services must be procured through competitive bidding process if: - 28.2.1.
+The value of the contract exceeds R200 000 (VAT included); or - 28.2.2.
 The duration of the contract exceeds one year.